belone0/belone0/README.md

     <h1>
         🍥About me
     </h1>
 Hey!
-I'm belone, a Computer Science Student and Developer Intern at @OPCTEC!
+I'm belone, a Computer Science Student and Developer Intern at OPCTEC!
 </div>

  ## 🌐Social